 Being in the city has a way of eating that life energy you’ve been working so hard to cultivate out of you, taking little bites though you hardly notice until you return home.
-Back at the cabin I felt I’d been gnawed at, like a dog’s bone.
+Back at the cabin I felt I’d been gnawed on like a dog’s bone.
 Not having seen anyone for seven days before heading to Vancouver for the weekend, I felt something akin to culture shock upon returning home.
-I went to the city to be amused.

 My weekend ended Tuesday and it was on Tuesday that I decided the city would no longer be my playground; it disrupts my routine and that disrupts me.
 Of course I will go there again, just not in search of amusement.
 I’ll need to develop a way to carry my routine with me, a prêt à porter routine.
 Tuesday morning I awoke feeling the desire to stay another day.
 There was an underlying sense of dread as if I were afraid to return to my solitude.